ע

 Our dictionary is not organized according to alphabet but rather according to similarity of form.
 For instance: we list the word דם (dam) meaning blood in the same general article as the word אדם ('adom) meaning red, even though these words are generally considered to stem from separate roots.

 What our dictionary has in common with most other ones, however, is that for a specific noun or adjective, the user will have to look under its root.
-The index per letter below will lead to the alphabetical listing of roots we've treated so far, irrespective of in which article they appear.
+The index per letter below will lead to the alphabetical listing of roots we have treated so far, irrespective of in which article they appear.

 Sometimes the scope of a word is so wide that its dictionary article took on the form of a thematic encyclopedia article.
 We list the titles of those thematic articles from our Hebrew dictionary here for convenient perusing.
 Please see the Greek index for more of these thematic articles.